 How is Power BI Report Server licensed?

-Power BI Report Server is available through two licensing paths: SQL Server Enterprise Edition with active Software Assurance, or Power BI Premium (capacity-based or per-user).
-Both paths grant unlimited viewer access at no additional per-user cost.
-Report authors need Power BI Desktop (free), and paginated report authors need Power BI Report Builder (free).
-There is no separate license to purchase for Report Server itself.
+Power BI Report Server can be accessed through two licensing options: SQL Server Enterprise Edition with active Software Assurance or Power BI Premium (capacity-based or per-user).
+Both options provide unlimited viewer access at no extra cost per user.

 Can I migrate from SSRS to Power BI Report Server?